This page has been updated and replaced as part of the DNREC Web Reboot Project.

 The Accidental Release Prevention (ARP) Group, formerly known as the Industrial Disaster Prevention program, provides protection for the lives and health of the citizens of Delaware by ensuring that companies with extremely hazardous substances have proper control plans and operations to prevent disasters.

 The ARP Group is located at 391 Lukens Drive, New Castle, Delaware, 19720.
 For more information, call (302) 395-2500.

 The Emergency Planning & Community Right-to-Know Act (EPCRA) Group operates Delaware's EPCRA Program, which requires the reporting of production, storage, and uses of hazardous chemicals and releases of these hazardous chemicals.

 The EPCRA Group is located in Dover.
 For more information, please contact Robert Pritchett, ECPRA Program Manager, at 302-739-9405 or email: firstname.lastname@example.org.

 The Emergency Response Group is highly trained to respond 24/7 to statewide incidents ranging from petroleum and hazardous substance spills to major events including possible weapons of mass destruction.
 The group also coordinates responses with local fire departments and various local, state, and federal agencies.

-For more information, please contact Jamie Bethard, Emergency Prevention and Response Section Manager, at 302-739-9404 or email: email@example.com.
+For more information, please contact Jamie Bethard, Emergency Prevention & Response Section, at 302-739-9404 or email: email@example.com.